 [Section 72 inserted by No. 42 of 2004 s.
 58.]

 72A.
-Suspension or cessation of payments for failure to undergo medical examination
+Suspending etc. entitlement for not undergoing medical examination

 (1) A worker’s entitlement to compensation under this Act, and to take and prosecute any proceeding under this Act, may be suspended by order of an arbitrator if the worker —